Noah-Huppert/nat-geo-2024-rpi-hackathon/Computer-Vision-Raspberry-Pi-Tutorial.md

 - Click Next and then click edit settings
   ![alt_text](images/os-customisation-prompt.png)

 - Choose the options as detailed in the screenshot below.
-Note, you should choose your own username of the Pi, WiFi settings, and password. **Make sure you record your username and password down!**
+Note, you should choose your own username and password. **Make sure you record your username and password down!**
+  - For "hostname" put your team name
+  - Put `National Geographic Hackathon` for the Wifi name
+  - Put `boston2024` for the Wifi password

   ![alt_text](images/image19.png)